Liability Car Insurance

 • Funeral costs

-Imagine this potential real-life scenario: You're at fault in a rear-end collision.
-No one is seriously injured, but the other driver complains of wrist pain, and his passenger has a forehead cut.
-An ambulance takes them to the emergency room for treatment, which your insurance covers along with their medical costs.
+Imagine you’re at fault in a rear-end crash.
+No serious injuries, but the other driver reports wrist pain and a passenger has a forehead cut.
+An ambulance takes them to the ER, and your insurance covers their medical bills, ensuring they get care while protecting you from out-of-pocket expenses.

 Property Damage Liability Coverage